astroumd/photometrypipeline/README.md

 ## Full Documentation

-See the [Wiki](https://github.com/maxperry/photometrypipeline/wiki) for full documentation, examples, operational details and other information.
+See [this] (https://github.com/RIMAS-RATIR-DCT/photometrypipeline/tree/master/Documentation) for full documentation, examples, operational details and other information.

 ## Prerequisites

 The pipeline can be installed with very little additional software.
 However, depending on the installation, different libraries and software may be required.
-Please see the [Installation](#installation) section below, and the dedicated [wiki page](https://github.com/maxperry/photometrypipeline/wiki/Prerequisites) for a full list of prerequisites.
+Please see the [Installation](#installation) section below, and the dedicated [file](https://github.com/RIMAS-RATIR-DCT/photometrypipeline/blob/master/Documentation/Prerequisites.md) for a full list of prerequisites.

 ## Installation